sijuswamyresearch/rit-ai-course/Quantum-project-proposal.md

 3. [To be populated — HMAC-SHA256 / keyed cryptographic transform references.]
 4. [To be populated — medical image authentication and threat modeling references.]
 5. [To be populated — IBM Qiskit documentation and NISQ hardware noise characterization references.]

+# Learning Path: Skills and Resources for the Quantum vs. Classical Watermarking Project

+This is organized by what the project actually needs, in the order you'll need it.
+Each section lists free resources only, checked as current.
+Skip anything you already know — this is a reference, not a checklist you have to complete top to bottom.

+---

+## 1. Python and Image Processing Basics (Month 1–2 need)

+You need enough NumPy and basic image handling to do ROI segmentation and block partitioning.

+- **NumPy official quickstart** — covers array slicing and indexing, which is really all you need for block partitioning: https://numpy.org/doc/stable/user/quickstart.html
+- **Real Python — NumPy image processing basics**: https://realpython.com/numpy-tutorial/
+- **OpenCV Python tutorials** (for reading images, converting to grayscale, basic thresholding for ROI segmentation): https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html
+- **scikit-image** (if you want a higher-level, more Python-native alternative to OpenCV for segmentation): https://scikit-image.org/docs/stable/user_guide.html

+You don't need deep computer vision knowledge here.
+Segmenting a fixed ROI (e.g. a rectangular diagnostic region) and splitting the rest into fixed-size blocks is a small amount of array indexing.

+---

+## 2. Classical Cryptography: HMAC and Keyed Transforms (Month 1–2 need)

+This is Path A. You need to understand what HMAC actually does, not just call a library function.

+- **Real Python — Hashing in Python (hashlib, hmac)**: https://realpython.com/python-hashlib/
+- **Python official docs — `hmac` module**: https://docs.python.org/3/library/hmac.html
+- **NIST FIPS 198-1 — the HMAC standard itself** (short, worth reading once so you understand what "keyed" actually secures): https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.198-1.pdf
+- **"Avalanche effect" and "collision resistance" — plain explanation** (Wikipedia is fine here, it's a stable reference for definitions, not a citation for your thesis): https://en.wikipedia.org/wiki/Avalanche_effect

+The one thing to actually understand, not just implement: why including the block's coordinates as part of the HMAC input is what binds the payload to that block.
+If you can explain that in one sentence without notes, you're ready to implement Path A.

+---

+## 3. Quantum Computing Fundamentals (Month 1–3 need)

+You do not need a full quantum computing course before starting.
+You need the basics: qubits, superposition, measurement, and simple gates.
+Everything past that can be learned as you go, tied to the specific circuit you're building.

+- **IBM Quantum Learning — "Basics of quantum information"** (the current, actively maintained IBM course, part of their "Understanding quantum information and computation" series hosted on their platform, now at quantum.cloud.ibm.com after their 2025 platform migration): https://quantum.cloud.ibm.com/learning
+- **The same series on YouTube** (if you prefer video first, reading second): search "Qiskit YouTube Understanding quantum information and computation" — the channel is youtube.com/@qiskit
+- **Qiskit Global Summer School** — a free, structured two-week program IBM runs annually, with a beginner track for people with no prior Qiskit experience.
+It's not always running, but recordings from past years are usually left up.
+Check: https://www.ibm.com/quantum/blog/qiskit-summer-school-2026
+- **Qiskit documentation — "Getting started"**: https://docs.quantum.ibm.com/start

+You need roughly: what a qubit is, what a quantum circuit diagram means, what measurement does (destroys superposition, gives classical bits), and how to build a circuit with basic gates (X, H, CNOT, and parameterized rotation gates like RY/RZ, since you'll need rotation gates for coordinate binding in Path B).
+That's a few days of focused study, not a semester.

+---

+## 4. NEQR Specifically (Month 1–4 need)

+This is the actual technique your Path B circuit is built on, so it's worth reading the original source rather than only secondary explanations.

+- **Original NEQR paper**: Zhang, Y., Lu, K., Gao, Y., Wang, M. (2013).
+"NEQR: a novel enhanced quantum representation of digital images." *Quantum Information Processing*, 12(8), 2833–2860.
+DOI: 10.1007/s11128-013-0567-z.
+A copy is available via ResearchGate: https://www.researchgate.net/publication/257641933_NEQR_A_novel_enhanced_quantum_representation_of_digital_images
+- **Working NEQR-in-Qiskit code examples** — genuinely useful since it shows a working implementation rather than only the math: https://github.com/t11s/NEQR-examples
+- **"Quantum Image Processing in Practice" (Agaian et al.)** — has a clear chapter on quantum image representations including NEQR, useful if the original paper's notation is hard going at first: available via Wiley Online Library (your institution's library access may be needed, check with your supervisor).

+Read the original paper for the state-preparation equation your proposal already cites, then go straight to the GitHub code to see how it's actually built in Qiskit.
+Going code-first after a first read of the paper is faster than trying to fully absorb the paper's math in isolation.

+---

+## 5. Real Hardware Execution (Month 6 need)

+- **IBM Quantum Platform** (where you request time on real hardware): https://quantum.cloud.ibm.com/ — sign-up gives a small free monthly allocation of execution time on real QPUs.
+- **Qiskit Runtime documentation** (Sampler/Estimator primitives, how jobs are actually submitted and queued): https://docs.quantum.ibm.com/run
+- **IBM's noise and error mitigation documentation** — relevant for understanding what you're actually measuring when you look at hardware-induced false positives: https://docs.quantum.ibm.com/guides/error-mitigation-and-suppression-techniques

+Check queue times before committing to a hardware-run date in your timeline — this varies and is the single most likely scheduling risk in the whole project, as already flagged in your proposal's risk table.

+---

+## 6. Statistics for the Comparison (Month 8–9 need)

+You need this to report FPR/FNR, avalanche, and collision rates honestly, with confidence intervals rather than bare numbers.

+- **Real Python — confidence intervals in Python**: https://realpython.com/python-confidence-intervals/
+- **StatQuest (YouTube channel) — "Confidence Intervals" and "Hypothesis Testing"** — genuinely clear, no-jargon explanations if statistics isn't your strong area: https://www.youtube.com/@statquest
+- **scipy.stats documentation** (for computing the actual intervals in code): https://docs.scipy.org/doc/scipy/reference/stats.html

+The specific thing to get right: at a 16-bit payload size, your sample size (the proposal specifies a minimum of 5,000 blocks) determines how much you can trust a measured rate.
+Don't skip the confidence interval step — a bare percentage at this scale is close to meaningless on its own.

+---

+## 7. Datasets (Month 1 need)

+Public, de-identified medical imaging data, so you avoid any patient-data ethics clearance requirement.

+- **MedMNIST** — a standardized collection of public medical imaging datasets (X-ray, ultrasound, OCT, CT), pre-processed and free to use for research/educational purposes under Creative Commons licensing.
+Install via `pip install medmnist`.
+Official site: https://medmnist.com/ (Note: MedMNIST's own documentation states the dataset is not intended for actual clinical use, which is fine for this project since you only need realistic-looking images to test a watermarking pipeline, not to make any diagnostic claims.)
+- **NIH Chest X-ray dataset** (larger, full-resolution X-rays, if you want higher-resolution test images than MedMNIST's default small size): https://www.kaggle.com/datasets/nih-chest-xrays/data

+MedMNIST's default images are quite small (28×28), so for your 128×128 windowed input you may want MedMNIST's larger-size variant (MedMNIST+, up to 224×224) or the NIH dataset directly, then crop/resize to your working size.

+---

+## 8. LaTeX for the Thesis (Month 9–10 need)

+- **Overleaf's free LaTeX tutorials** — the most beginner-friendly starting point, and lets you write without installing anything locally: https://www.overleaf.com/learn
+- **"Not So Short Introduction to LaTeX2e"** — the standard free reference document nearly every academic recommends: https://tobi.oetiker.ch/lshort/lshort.pdf

+If your `.tex` proposal file compiles already (it does — we tested it), you have most of the structure you'll need for the thesis; it's mostly a matter of extending the same document with your actual results.

+---

+## Suggested Order

+1. Python/NumPy image basics + HMAC (can be done in parallel, roughly week 1–3)
+2. Quantum computing fundamentals (week 2–4, can overlap with the above)
+3. NEQR paper + Qiskit code examples (week 4–6)
+4. Build Path A, then Path B, testing both independently before combining
+5. Statistics resources — read before Month 8, not during, so you're not learning confidence intervals under deadline pressure
+6. Dataset setup — do this early (Month 1), it's a common thing people leave too late and then lose a week to license/format issues
+7. LaTeX — start the thesis document skeleton early (even empty section headers), not just in Month 9

+None of this needs to be mastered in the deep, research-level sense.
+You need working competence: enough to implement, test, and explain what you built and why, in plain terms, to your supervisor and eventually a reviewer.